Economic Relief for Burlington Businesses

 We understand the financial hardship that members of our community are facing arising from the COVID-19 crisis.
-Over the past few months, there have been continuous updates from various levels of government as their efforts to provide financial relief to businesses and employees have evolved.
+There have been continuous updates from various levels of government as their efforts to provide financial relief to businesses and employees have evolved.

 Since the crisis emerged, we have been working closely with all levels of government to explore and advocate for a broad range of relief measures for residents and businesses across Burlington and beyond.
 The City of Burlington, Government of Ontario and the Government of Canada have each released economic relief packages that are intended to provide protection.
 It is our hope that the consolidated list below will be of assistance to outline the key options that may be available to employers and employees during this unprecedented time.

 As a Canadian employer who has seen a drop in revenue during the COVID-19 pandemic, you may be eligible for a subsidy to cover part of your employee wages, retroactive to March 15, 2020.
-The last day to apply for claim period 6 (August 2 to August 29, 2020) is February 25, 2021.
-Applications for claim period 12 (January 17 to February 13, 2021) are now open.
+The last day to apply for claim period 13 (February 14 – March 13, 2021) is September 9, 2021.

 Canadian businesses, non-profit organizations, or charities who have seen a drop in revenue during the COVID-19 pandemic may be eligible for a subsidy to cover part of their commercial rent or property expenses, starting on September 27, 2020, until June 2021.
 This subsidy will provide payments directly to qualifying renters and property owners, without requiring the participation of landlords.

 The Black Entrepreneurship Loan Fund is a partnership between the Government, Black-led business organizations, and several financial institutions.
 It will provide loans up to $250,000 to Black business owners and entrepreneurs across the country.
-Details to come.
+The program will open May 2021.

 $500 million in funding to Heritage Canada to support artists, creators and athletes.
 This funding will help artists, athletes and cultural organizations with wage supports and liquidity.

-If you were receiving CERB, you may be eligible for one of the new recovery benefits (CRB, CRCB, CRSB listed above) retroactive to September 27, 2020, and available until September 25, 2021.
+If you were receiving CERB, you may be eligible for one of the new recovery benefits listed below retroactive to September 27, 2020, and available until September 25, 2021.

 - Canada Recovery Benefit (CRB)